 Now we are finally to the section every homebuyer likes to think about: what you want and need in a home.

 Well, we’re going to table what you want for now.
 First, let’s talk about things that you need in a home.
 Like wants, needs are somewhat subjective.
-Of course, we all need to buy a home that’s not falling apart around our ears.
+Of course, we all need to buy a home that’s not falling apart.
 We need to make a good investment with what is probably the largest financial decision we’ll make in our lives.
 And we need to be somewhere we feel secure.